 Type of Car

-If you are looking at an SUV, it usually works out cheaper in the Summer as they’re in less than demand than in the Winter months.
+If you are looking at an SUV, it usually works out cheaper in the Summer as they’re in less demand than in the Winter months.

 This is also true for a convertible.
 You will pay much less for one in Winter when it’s cold than in the Sunny Summer months when you can see the benefits of the convertible.